 J.C. - Leslie Lipson, in The Ethical Crises of Civilization, suggests that, unlike any time in the past, every civilization today confronts a group of problems that effects us all in much the same way.
 Some of these are ancient issues, coexisting with civilization itself.
 Others are the peculiar products of this century.
 In the first group belong the inequalities between individuals and groups that have persisted throughout recorded history, the cruelties that we inflict on others who are different from ourselves and the wars in which we regularly destroy our fellow creatures.
 From the annals of every stage of every civilization those evils can be cited.
 In the 20th Century, however, we have introduced our own specialized evils, most of them due to our reckless methods of applying technology to practical uses: the nuclear weapons, the pollution and destruction of our physical environment, and the increase of population in areas already suffering from desperately low standards of living.
 These are problems that, if they are not rectified, will lead to one of two results - either the quality of civilization will decline in all regions of the planet, including those that at present are the most affluent or the planet itself could become unlivable.

-A. - I absolutely agree with this position.
+A. - Yes I also agree with this position.
 The question then arises for anyone who tries to deal with global issues - what is it that should be done to prevent such outcomes?

 J.C. - In my judgment, the changes required of us are radical, in the literal sense that they reach to the roots of our civilization as we know it.
 But that is inherent in the logic of humanity's present day condition.
 Only a breakthrough that is truly radical in depth and dimension can rescue us from breakdown.
 For it to occur, this breakthrough has two prerequisites.
 One will involve a revolution in our institutions; the other, a revolution in our values.
 Both must go hand in hand, if civilization is to be preserved and then advance to new heights.